seandstewart/bardly/bardly/plays/romances/two-noble-kinsmen/uncut.md

 Come forth and fear not, here's no Theseus.

 **Palamon**
-Nor none so honest, Arcite.
+Nor none so honest, Arcite. /

 **Arcite**
 / That's no matter,
 We'll argue that hereafter.
 Come, take courage,
 You shall not die thus beastly.
-Here, sir, drink--
+Here, sir, drink -
-I know you are faint--then I'll talk further with you.
+I know you are faint - then I'll talk further with you.

 **Palamon**
-Arcite, thou mightst now poison me.
+Arcite, thou mightst now poison me. /

 **Arcite**
 / I might;